FrannDzs/nVidia-modded-Inf/NVIDIA Profile Inspector/nVidia Inspector Options Explained.md

 - [x] Level 2 = P2 State
 - [x] Level 3 = P0 State (max)

+One example why you could enable/change the option is e.g. a [down-clocking bug](https://obsproject.com/forum/threads/using-nvenc-lowers-gpu-memory-clock.73228/).

 * **Extension limit**

 Extension limit indicates whether the driver extension string has been trimmed for compatibility with particular applications.
 Some older applications cannot process long extension strings and will crash if extensions are unlimited.